givensuman/goose/README.md

 ## Usage

 You can layer whatever core packages you like on top of this build.
-I recommend installing your favorite shell:
+You might want your favorite shell:

 ```bash
 rpm-ostree install --apply-live fish